AlexandreFenyo/net-monitor/README.md

 - a JavaScript client library (module): net-monitor.bundle.min.js
 - a server running in a servlet container, that collects data and feeds the client library with them

 The implementation is very efficient: clients (browsers) do not poll the server.
-Instead, clients subscribe to their desired topics from a message broker, on top of WebSockets.
+Instead, clients subscribe to their desired topics (data sets) from a message broker, on top of WebSockets.

 A very large number of clients can be connected to the same server because the implementation is efficient because the client library doesn